asterics/FLipMouse/README.md

 # Hardware and Features

-The FLipMouse uses aa [Arduino Nano RP2040 Connect](https://docs.arduino.cc/hardware/nano-rp2040-connect) microcontroller (ARM CortexM0+ architecture) as main module.
-Movements of the mouthpiece are measured via FSRs (Force Sensing Resistors), which detect small forces applied to the mouthpiece / joystick.
+The new FLipMouse v3 uses an [Arduino Nano RP2040 Connect](https://docs.arduino.cc/hardware/nano-rp2040-connect) microcontroller (ARM CortexM0+ architecture) as main module.
+Movements of the mouthpiece are measured via Strain Gauges (DMS), which detect small forces applied to the mouthpiece / joystick.
 The sip/puff actions are detected by a pressure sensor.
-Via two 3.5mm jack plugs, external momentary switches can be connected and desired actions can be assigned.
+Via two 3.5mm jack plugs, external momentary switches can be connected.
+From all these user inputs, desired actions can be assigned via the [FlipMouse WebGUI](https://flipmouse.asterics.eu), for example mouse/keyboard or joystick actions via USB HID.
+Via bluetooth, BT-enabled devices can be paired and mouse/keyboard functions can be used wirelessly.
-An IR-receiver module and a IR-LED allow recording and replay of arbitrary infrared remote control commands.
-Via an add-on module, bluetooth functionalty can be realized (for more information about the bluetooth add-on module please refer to the [FlipMouse Wiki](https://github.com/asterics/FLipMouse/wiki)
+Furthermore, an IR-receiver module and a IR-LED allow recording and replay of arbitrary infrared remote control commands.

 # Software (firmware and configuration manager)

-The FLipMouse firmware is based on the Arduino/Teensyduino framework.
+The FLipMouse firmware is based on the Arduino framework.
 The firmware implements a composite USB HID device (mouse, keyboard, joystick and a serial port in one device).
 The mouse and keyboard device classes are used to transmit different keys or mouse actions to the host device.
 The serial port is used configure the FLipMouse (or even use it as a mouse simulator via AT commands).
 Multiple configuration settings can be saved (stored in an EEPROM module) and changed via desired user actions.
 For more information about (modifying) the FLipMouse firmware see https://github.com/asterics/FLipMouse/wiki/dev-firmware